learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 2.2.
-What are template literals in es6?
+## Q. What are template literals in es6?

 Template literals help make it simple to do string interpolation, or to include variables in a string.